vadimnevinskiy/step/README.md

 - Use stateless components where possible
 - Demostrate the understanding of React components' life cycle
 - Enhancing the component with simple animations is a nice to have

-### 📦 Deliverables

-- Please send the repo URL or a zip file to dmtr.mikheev@gmail.com
-- Provide an easy setup `npm install` and `npm start`
-- Tell us how much time you spent on the task